telefonicaid/fiware-skuld/docker/README.md

     export OS_USER_DOMAIN_NAME=<OpenStack user domain name>
     export OS_PROJECT_DOMAIN_NAME=<OpenStack project domain name>

-Take it, You should move to the AcceptanceTests folder `./AcceptanceTests`.
+Take it, You should move to the AcceptanceTests folder `cd AcceptanceTests`.
 Just create a new docker image executing `docker build -t fiware-skuld-acceptance .`.
 To see that the image is created run `docker images` and you see something like this:

     REPOSITORY                 TAG                 IMAGE ID            CREATED             SIZE
     fiware-skuld-acceptance   latest              eadbe0b2e186        About an hour ago   579.3 MB